A Delta passenger who jumped out of a moving plane with a dog was allegedly about to lose control - Local News 8

 A Delta passenger who jumped out of a moving plane with a dog was allegedly about to lose control

-One of the two passengers who exited a Delta flight with their dog as the plane taxied onto a runway felt he needed to leave or he would lose control, according to statements during an arraignment Tuesday.
+One of two passengers who exited a Delta flight with their dog as the plane taxied onto a runway felt he needed to leave or he would lose control, according to statements from a Tuesday hearing.

-Murdock was additionally charged with second-degree criminal mischief and second-degree reckless endangerment, Valens said.
+Murdock was additionally charged with criminal mischief and reckless endangerment, Valens said.

-During Murdock’s arraignment at New York City Criminal Court in Queens on Tuesday, authorities said a flight attendant who was on the plane during the incident told them she observed a male and female passenger walking through the plane.
+During Murdock’s arraignment at New York City Criminal Court in Queens on Tuesday, authorities said a flight attendant who was on the plane told them she saw a male and female passenger walking through the plane.

-The female passenger, identified as Greco during the arraignment, allegedly followed Murdock down the slide.
+Greco followed Murdock down the slide, authorities said.
 The pair and the dog then walked away from the plane onto the taxiway.

-The flight attendant informed authorities that there was no situation on the plane that necessitated Murdock to open the emergency door, according to arraignment proceedings.
+The flight attendant said there was no situation on the plane that necessitated Murdock to open the emergency door, according to the arraignment proceedings.

 Jubril Oladiran, an attorney for Murdock, provided no comment to CNN when contacted.
 CNN is attempting to reach Greco for comment, and it is unclear if she has legal representation.